thumulakaru/Unit-4-project/README.md

 1. The website must keep users separately with an encrypted login system.(Issue Tackled: "I would like to have different users who can post questions")
 2. The website must allow posting of questions and viewing them.(Issue Tackled: "having a hard time to find proper questions" and "understand the questions content at a glance because of the unorganised manner")
 3. The website must allow the user to like/dislike the posted questions to increase authenticity.(Issue Tackled: "filter out the good and bad questions")
-4. The website will be able to sort the posts according to the number of likes and date posted.(Issue Tackled: "therefore it would be useful to earleir posts")
+4. The website will be able to sort the posts according to the number of likes and date posted.(Issue Tackled: "Also it is really hard to filter out the good and bad questions" and "it is really hard to see old questions")
-5. The website will have a search function to search for post.(Issue Tackled: "hard to revisit the same question again")
+5. The website will have a search function to search for posts.(Issue Tackled: "hard to revisit the same question again")
 6. The website will allow users to change passwords.(Issue Tackled: "It has to be secure and thoroughly organised")

 # Criteria B: Design